By Gary Endelman and Cyrus D. Mehta

 requirement that federal contractors adopt affirmative action policies, and…

 initiation of OMB regulatory review.
-See Presidential Administration
+See Presidential Administration at

 2291.